MSED: Counseling: School

 Accreditation

 The School Counseling concentration has been approved by the State of Tennessee's Department of Education to prepare and endorse students for licensure as school counselors.
 Both the full degree program and the endorsement program have Tennessee approval.
-In addition, the School Counseling program has earned accreditation by the Council for the Accreditation of Educator Preparation (CAEP) as an advanced degree program within the Department of Educational Studies.
+In addition, the School Counseling program has earned accreditation by the Council for the Accreditation of Educator Preparation (CAEP) and the Council for Accreditation for Counseling and Related Programs (CACREP) as an advanced degree program within the Department of Educational Studies.
 Students completing either the endorsement track or the full degree track will be eligible to earn Tennessee licensure as a school counselor.
 Students who reside in another state are then able to transfer this license to their home state, following the specific guidelines of the state board that administers school counseling licensure in that home state.
 Use this link to review how our program requirements match school counseling licensure in each state: School Counseling Licensure

 Academic Program Requirements